Last Updated on: 29th September 2023, 10:40 pm

-Plants help make a house a home, and carefully selected plants in a bedroom can aid a good night’s sleep.
-Some greenery releases soothing aromas that encourage slumber, while a handful of plants also improve the air quality in a bedroom.
+Putting certain plants in a bedroom is beneficial for sleep.
+Some greenery releases soothing aromas that promote restfulness, while others also improve the air quality in the bedroom.

 The best oxygen-producing plants for bedrooms include spider plants, peace lilies, aloe vera, snake plants, rubber plants, golden pothos, areca palms, money plants, tulsi plants, and gardenias.

-Not all air-purifying plants for a bedroom are size-appropriate, and some are higher maintenance than others.
-Find the ideal addition and you’ll sleep and breathe easier.
+Not all air-purifying plants for bedrooms are size-appropriate, and some are higher maintenance than others.
+The ideal addition will mean you can sleep and breathe easier with minimal fuss.

 Is it OK to Have Plants in Your Bedroom?

-Some people like to sleep in a comparatively spartan room, devoid of decorative flourishes.
-Others will be looking to add some personal flair to a bedroom, such as the addition of plants.
+Some people like to sleep in a comparatively spartan room devoid of decorative flourishes.
+Others want to add personal flair to a bedroom, such as using vibrant paint colors or adding plants.

-There’s plenty to like about introducing greenery into a bedroom, especially if you’re not fortunate enough to have a backyard.
-Indoor and Built Environment explain how plants improve and enhance our quality of life, and this can extend to sleep quality.
+There’s much to like about introducing greenery into a bedroom, especially if you don’t have a backyard.
+Indoor and Built Environment said that plants enhance our quality of life, including sleep quality.

-The Journal of the Mississippi Academy of Sciences confirms that certain plants can extract harmful microbes from the air.
+The Journal of the Mississippi Academy of Sciences said plants can remove harmful airborne microbes.

-General air quality and ventilation will be bolstered by plants, though.
-This can be invaluable if you live in a large, noisy city.
-In such locations, you’re unlikely to open your windows for ventilation.
-That will let in road noise and air pollution.
+Plants can improve air quality and ventilation, which is invaluable in a large, noisy city.
+In such locations, you’re unlikely to open your windows for ventilation due to road noise and air pollution.

-What’s more, plants can bolster humidity in a bedroom.
-Be mindful of this, ensuring that the humidity doesn’t become excessive moisture, leading to dampness.
-Some degree of humidity in the room will help you breathe easier, though, staving off dry eyes and sore throats.
+What’s more, plants can increase humidity in a bedroom.
+Some humidity in the room will help you breathe easier, staving off dry eyes and sore throats.

-Given that plants emit carbon dioxide into the atmosphere during the photosynthesis process, you may be concerned about sharing a bedroom with greenery.
+Given that plants emit carbon dioxide into the atmosphere during photosynthesis, you may be concerned about sharing a bedroom with greenery.

-As per Plant, Cell & Environment, plants react to differences in light and darkness, and photosynthesis ceases overnight.
-CO2 released by day is tempered by oxygen, and the plants are safe to share a room with once the sun goes down.
+According to Plant, Cell & Environment, plants react to differences in light and darkness, and photosynthesis ceases overnight.
+CO2 released daily is tempered by oxygen, and the plants are safe to share a room with once the sun goes down.

-The main risk of sleeping in a bedroom with plants is damage or injury.
-For example, if you sleepwalk, you may trip over a plant pot.
-Equally, if you share a bed with pets, they may knock plants over.
+Damage or injury is the main risk of sleeping in a bedroom with plants.
+For example, you may trip over a plant pot when it’s dark.
+Equally, pets may knock plants over plants.

 What Are the Best Plants for Bedroom Air Quality?